-This is covered in Scope of MOCONN or MOCONNX and Shared (thread independent) connections with MOCONNX.
-However, there are additional considerations in some environments:
+This is covered in "Scope of MQCONN or MQCONNX" on page 93 and "Shared (thread independent) connections with MQCONNX" on page 96.
+However, there are additional considerations in some environments :

-CICS

-In a CICS program, you can use the handle only within the same CICS task from which you made the MQOPEN call.
+CICS In a CICS program, you can use the handle only within the same CICS task from which you made the MQOPEN call.

-IMS[TM] and z/OS batch
+IMS and z/OS batch